 Hints for searching the Library catalogue

 The Library Catalogue lists the print and electronic titles of journals held by the Library.
-Select the Journal title begins with search option and enter the full journal title
+Select the Browse Alphabetically: By Title search option and enter the full journal title.

 For writing and citing, see the Classics Dept Essay Guide